How to Reduce Gap Between Teeth Naturally: What Works & What Doesn’t

 This guide, reviewed by Dr. CH Vyshnavi (MDS, Prosthodontist & Implantologist at VR Dental, Kukatpally), walks you through what’s genuinely useful, what’s risky, and when it’s time to book an appointment.

-At VR Dental Maxillofacial Surgery & Implant Center, Kukatpally, Hyderabad, gap correction is always planned after a thorough assessment of jaw structure, bite alignment, gum health, and long-term stability.
+At V R Dental Maxillofacial Surgery & Implant Clinic, Kukatpally, Hyderabad, gap correction is always planned after a thorough assessment of jaw structure, bite alignment, gum health, and long-term stability.
 The goal is never just to close a space — it’s to ensure functional harmony and results that last.

 What Causes a Gap Between Teeth?
 Understanding Your Diastema